felt/felt-python/README.md

     style=new_style,
 )
 ```

+## Notebooks
+Check out our [Juypter notebooks](https://github.com/felt/felt-python/tree/main/notebooks) for a complete set of examples.

 ## Support
 We are always eager to hear from you.
 Reach out to support@felt.com for all your Felt support needs.